raspberrypilearning/3D-scene/en/step_4.md

 **Bitmap graphics** are made from grids of pixels, they tend to be low resolution (low quality) and may appear a little 'blocky', expecially when the image is enlarged.

-Using your chosen sprite, go to the **Paint Editor** and zoom in on a bitmap graphic using the **maginifing tool** where you will see the grids of pixels.
+Using your chosen sprite, go to the **Paint editor** and zoom in on a bitmap graphic using the **maginifing tool** where you will see the grids of pixels.
 On a vector graphic there are no pixels, just control points.

 ![Bitmap pixels](images/challenge2-bitmap-pixels.png){:width="400px"}